 The same rule on the existence of business succession will continue to apply for labor and social security purposes on transferring business units at any stage of the insolvency proceedings.
-The biggest development is that the Reform resolves doubts about jurisdiction, resolving that only the commercial courts will be able to hear those cases.
+The biggest development is that Act 16/2022 resolves doubts about jurisdiction, resolving that only the commercial courts will be able to hear those cases.
 This means that these courts will be the only ones competent to declare the existence of labor and social security succession and to identify the workers affected by the sale of the business unit, for which they may request a report from the Labor Inspectorate.
-Regarding this second matter, another act is under consideration at the same time that would amend article 86ter of the Spanish Judicial Power Act regarding the jurisdiction of insolvency judges.
+Regarding this second matter, another act has been also approved that has amended article 86ter of the Spanish Judicial Power Act regarding the jurisdiction of insolvency judges.